e-gor/HikingGuide/README.md

 It can show:

-- Maps: If online, it shows maps from OpenStreetMap and Google (physical, streets, hybrid and satellite).
+- Maps: If online, it shows maps from OpenStreetMap.
+And if not on a Firefox OS phone (security constraints do not allow to load external Javascript), it also shows Google Maps (physical, streets, hybrid and satellite).

 - Tracks: It can show a downloaded track.
 It works with GPX and KML tracks.
 On a Firefox OS phone, tracks must be located in a directory called "tracks" in the SD card.